Cooley Peninsula: Business

 The peninsula is primarily agricultural territory, but is also home to a number of hotels and bed-and-breakfasts, the first new distillery in Ireland in decades, the Cooley Distillery opened by John Teeling on the site of a former potato alcohol factory, several warehouse and logistics facilities, a garden centre, two cafes and other businesses.

 There is a ferry service to County Down in Northern Ireland at Greenore.

 Sport

 The local Gaelic football and ladies' Gaelic football club is Cooley Kickhams, based south of Carlingford.

 People

 The Cooley Peninsula is the home of former Leinster and Irish rugby players, Rob Kearney and David Kearney.
-U.S. President Joe Biden has ancestors from the area.
+The former U.S. President Joe Biden has ancestors from the area.
 He shares a great-grandfather with the Kearney brothers.
-RTE sports commentator Jimmy Magee (1935–2017) was raised on the Cooley Peninsula.
+RTÉ sports commentator Jimmy Magee (1935–2017) was raised on the Cooley Peninsula.